leeprovoost/go-rest-api-template/README.md

 ### Why?

-After writing many REST APIs with Java Dropwizard, Node.js/Express and Go, I wanted to distill my lessons learned into a reusable template for writing REST APIs, in the Go language (my favourite).
+After writing many REST APIs with Java Dropwizard, Node.js/Express and Go, I wanted to distill my lessons learned into a reusable template for writing REST APIs, in the Go language.

 It's mainly for myself.
 I don't want to keep reinventing the wheel and just want to get the foundation of my REST API 'ready to go' so I can focus on the business logic and integration with other systems and data stores.